doximity/es-elasticity/README.md

 ### Version Support
 This gem has [elasticsearch-ruby](https://github.com/elastic/elasticsearch-ruby) as a dependency.
 In order to use different versions of elasticsearch you will need to match your version of elasticsearch-ruby to the version of elasticsearch you want to use ([see here](https://github.com/elastic/elasticsearch-ruby#compatibility).
 Elasticity should work across all versions of elastisearch-ruby, although they have not all been tested so there are likely edge cases.

-Currently tests are run on travis ci against elasticsearch 5.1.1 with elasticsearch-ruby 5.0.3.
+Currently tests are run on CirlceCI against elasticsearch 6.8.2 with elasticsearch-ruby 7.2.0.

 ### Configuration